 Beginning in 2004 and 2005, ERISA required for Internal Revenue Service purposes that the actuarial value of pension assets be calculated conservatively using long-term investment-grade corporate bond rates of about 5.5 percent.
 CAS requires the unfunded actuarial liability to be adjusted for interest at the valuation rate of interest, but CAS does not define the valuation rate of interest.
-However, Boeing's CAS 412 forecast worksheets show that Boeing applies an interest rate of the second While the 5.5 percent ERISA rate may be appropriate for companies without actively managed (invested) pension plans, Boeing has an actively managed pension plan that historically has earned more than we plan to address this issue and issues related to CAS and ERISA harmonization required by the Pension Protection Act of 2006 in a future audit.
+However, Boeing's CAS 412 forecast worksheets show that Boeing applies an interest rate of the companies without actively managed (invested) pension plans, Boeing has an actively managed pension plan that historically has earned more than We plan to address this issue and issues related to CAS and ERISA harmonization required by the Pension Protection Act of 2006 in a future audit.

 According to Boeing, CAS is used to allocate pension and all overhead expenses to all large business units, including Boeing Commercial Airplanes.
 Pension expense under Integrated Defense Systems business units is part of forward pricing rates and is recoverable under Government contracts.
 Costs are passed to business units using the forward pricing rate published by Boeing Cost Management.

 Boeing Pension Contributions and Pension Costs.
-According to documents provided by the Boeing Director of Actuarial Services, Boeing reported \$8.0 billion in pension contributions to BLS from 2003 through 2006.5 These pension contributions are treated as a cost by BLS.
-However, Boeing's allowable CAS pension cost for those years was significantly less (only 1999).
-Table 5 shows the difference between Boeing's pension contributions reported to BLS and Boeing's CAS pension costs.
+According to documents provided by the Boeing Director of Actuarial Services, Boeing reported \$8.0 billion in pension contributions to BLS from 2003 through 2006.
+These pension contributions are treated as a cost by BLS.
+However, Boeing's allowable CAS pension cost for those years was significantly less (only Table 5 shows the difference between Boeing's pension contributions reported to BLS and Boeing's CAS pension costs.